TYChen1102/ac215_SmartEats/README.md

 - Continuous Integration and Continuous Deployment: Execution of unit, integration and systems tests with test results reported.

 ## Test Documentation:
+Detailed test case descriptions and test documentation is located in the directory **reports/Test_Documentation.pdf**

 #### Testing Tool Used
 - PyTest: Used as the primary testing framework.
 - unittest: Provides tools like patch and MagicMock to mock external dependencies such as APIs and models